 When it comes to the materials used in a veneer procedure, the dentist and patient can collaborate and discuss their options.
-There are pros and cons to the two main type of materials used for making veneers.
+There are pros and cons to the two main types of materials used for making veneers.
 It is always in a patient’s best interest to research and understand these materials before coming to their final conclusion.
-The two main type of veneers are: porcelain veneers and composite veneers.
+The two main types of veneers are: porcelain veneers and composite veneers.

 These are also known as traditional veneers.
 Initially beginning as a simple solution to improving one’s smile in the entertainment industry, their popularity quickly rose as smile makeovers were becoming more and more demanding.
 Porcelain veneers consist of a thin ceramic shell that is molded to fulfill a specific shape on the front side of a tooth.
 They also provide strength and resilience comparable to natural tooth enamel.

 It is important to note that this procedure is irreversible.
 However, the natural tooth aesthetic that is synonymous with porcelain veneers still makes it a popular choice in situations where the original tooth may have developed poor shape, color or fracturing.
 For teeth that are resistant to whitening, a porcelain veneer is a great way to make even the darkest teeth look bright white.
 Porcelain, or traditional, veneers can easily maintain effectiveness with proper aftercare and boast a 10-year lifespan or longer.